planetoftheweb/demo-week4/README.md

 - **Pico.css**: Minimal CSS framework for styling.
 [Pico.css](https://picocss.com)
 - **Google Fonts**: Utilizing "Play" and "Titillium Web" fonts for typography.
 [Play](https://fonts.google.com/specimen/Play) and [Titillium Web](https://fonts.google.com/specimen/Titillium+Web)

+## Dark Mode Feature
+This project now includes a dark mode feature.
+You can toggle between light and dark mode using the "Toggle Theme" button in the navigation menu.
+The theme preference is stored in `localStorage` and will be applied automatically on your next visit.

 ## Updating
 To update this with your own images, check out [these instructions](docs/update_instructions.md)